rosaaestrada/Loan-Default-Feature-Analysis/README.md

 ## 2️⃣ Second Research Question

-🔸 Could the occurence of natural disasters, as witness in the United States from 2012 to 2019, be used as a predictor for loans defaults?
+🔸 Could the occurrence of natural disasters, as witness in the United States from 2012 to 2019, be used as a predictor for loans defaults?

 ## Methodology